How to Cure a Hangover

 - Don’t try hair of the dog.
 It might feel like it works for a short time but those symptoms will reappear as soon as your blood alcohol level is zero again and you’ll be even more dehydrated and have even more toxins to process.
 Your body needs a break, ideally at least 2-3 days every week between drinks.

 If it really is too late for any of these tips right now, try my green smoothie and rest.
-It isn’t a magic cure but it might make you feel a little better.
+It is absolutely not going to cure a hangover, but it might make you feel a little better.

 Sarah Moore is a Registered Nutritionist in Perth, Western Australia.
 She offers group education sessions and private consultations.